seanpreston/quaderno-api/README.md

 * [Webhooks] (https://github.com/recrea/quaderno-api/blob/master/sections/webhooks.md)

 ## Rate limiting
-You can perform up to 100 requests per day for account.
+You can perform up to 2000 requests per month for account.
 If you exceed this limit, you'll get a `403 Forbiden` response for subsequent requests.
 The following headers will inform you about the daily limit and your remaining requests.

 * X-RateLimit-Limit